Electronic-Mango/philosopher-discord-bot/README.md

 Default `.env` also defines parameter `CUSTOM_DOTENV`, which is a path to a separate `custom.env` file.
 This custom file can also be used to overwrite values from the default one, without modifying project files.

-## Running the bot
-You can run the bot from source, or in a Docker container.

-### From source
-1. Create a Discord bot
-1. Install all packages from `requirements.txt`
-1. Fill `.env` or `custom.env` or other custom configuration file
-1. Execute `src/main.py` via Python

-### Docker
-1. Create a Discord bot
-1. Fill `.env`
-1. Run `docker compose up -d --build` in terminal

-You can skip `--build` flag if you didn't change the source code.

-`.env` is not added to the Docker image, just used as a source for environment variables.
-So if you make any changes there, just restart the container.
-There's no need to rebuild the image.